boazsegev/iodine/README.md

 $ ab -n 100000 -c 200 -k http://127.0.0.1:3000/
 ```

-Create a simple `config.ru` file with a hello world app:
+The best application to use for benchmarking is your actual application.
+Or, you could create a simple `config.ru` file with a __hello world__ app:

 ```ruby
 App = Proc.new do |env|